thomasgwatson/twicefire/src/content/littleciv/watchlist.md

 ![break](../img/watchlist/ocean.jpg)

-Thanks it for now!
+That's it for now!
 Donate to effective climate causes (I donate about 5% of my income), support organizations that seek a regenerative relationship to the land, ocean and nature.
 PUSH politicians and government services at ALL levels to organize coherent climate policies.
 Don't let the wish-wash of random happening get you down; focus on the long-term picture (even though it is tough!) and keep pushing to find ways to create the opportunity for a better relationship to our global ecology!